jenkinsci/opentelemetry-agent-metrics-plugin/README.md

 When used in a pipeline involving multiple agents (eg. parallel stages), then `onMonit` needs to be explicitly used for each stage running on a different node!

-## Using the plugin in Jenkins job:
+## Using the plugin in Jenkins job

 Currently, it's only possible to use this plugin in Pipeline jobs and not in freestyle jobs.